sinclairzx81/sidewinder/libs/validation/readme.md

 ## Overview

-This package is a shared JSON schema validation package for
+This package is a JSON schema validator

 License MIT